cloudfoundry/pcap-release/docs/api-communication-spec.md

 Availability issues:

-* No pcap-agents available in BOSH case (e.g. not deployed for this deployment)
+* No pcap-agents available in BOSH case (e.g. not deployed for the given deployment)
-* PCAP permission for the space is not enabled in the CF case
+* `PCAP permission` for the space, under which the application is hosted, is not enabled in the CF case

 ```mermaid
 sequenceDiagram